Jsonghh/ML_2017/Project_1_Predict_PM2.5/README.md

 Raw Data
 ---
 train.csv: The information of 18 pollutants in the first 20 days of each of the 12 months.
 5751 sets of data in total.
-Every set of data has a dimension of 162. <br>
+Every data set has a dimension of 162. <br>
-test.csv : Excluding information in train.csv，use 9 hours' information in a day as features to predict the PM2.3 value on the 10th hour.
+test.csv : Excluding information in train.csv, use 9 hours' information in a day as features to predict the PM2.5 value on the 10th hour.